coder/docs/setup/installation.md

    > View the
    > [configuration options available in the `values.yaml` file.](https://github.com/cdr/enterprise-helm#values)

    c.
-Upgrade/install your Coder deployment with the updated helm chart (be sure to replace the placeholder value with your Coder version). **This must be done whenever you update the helm chart:**
+Upgrade/install your Coder deployment with the updated Helm chart (be sure to replace the placeholder value with your Coder version). **This must be done whenever you update the Helm chart:**

    ```console
    helm upgrade coder coder/coder -n coder --version=<VERSION> --values current-values.yaml`